quangv/docs/src/doc/backend/manual/push_notification/gcm.rst

 Overview
 ================================================

-Monaca sends push notifications via GCM (Google Cloud Messaging).
-GCM is a mechanism offered by Google to send push notifications to Android applications.
+Monaca sends push notifications via FCM (Firebase Cloud Messaging).
+FCM is a cross-platform messaging solution that lets you reliably deliver messages at no cost.
+Using FCM, you can notify a client app that new email or other data is available to sync.
+You can send notification messages to drive user reengagement and retention.
+For use cases such as instant messaging, a message can transfer a payload of up to 4KB to a client app.

 In this page, we will show what you need to do in order to enable push notifications service for Android applications with Monaca.

 .. note:: You are required to have a Google account for this configuration.

-Step 1: Enable GCM in the Google API Console
+Step 1: Get API Key from Firebase Console
 ================================================

-In this example, we assume that you haven't registered your application to Google Developer Console yet.
+In order to integrate Monaca with FCM, API key is required.
+Please follow the instruction below to get an API key from the Firebase Console:

-1. Go to `Google API Console <https://console.developers.google.com/>`_. and sign in with a valid Google account.
+1. Go to `Firebase Console <https://console.firebase.google.com/>`_. and sign in with a valid Google account.

-2. Click on :guilabel:`Create a project`.
+2. Click on :guilabel:`CREATE NEW PROJECT`.

   .. figure:: images/gcm/9.png
     :width: 700px